NOAA-EMC/godas/README.md

 4. Unit test the build \
    `salloc --ntasks 12 --qos=debug --time=00:30:00 --account=marine-cpu` \
    `ctest`
+ 5. Change the soca-config branch \
+The yaml files that configure the DA experiments live inside of the soca-config repository.
+Checkout the feature branch for the 3DVAR, \
+   `cd $CLONE_DIR/soca-bundle/soca-config` \
+   `git checkout feature/emc-3dvar` \
+    or alternatively, checkout your own branch or the branch you need to test with.

 # Running the workflow
 Assumption all the subsystems have been compiled.
 The workflow can interactively as shown at step 3. below or as cronjob.